Republican leaders reject Democratic health care demands for bill to avoid shutdown

 The GOP bill would generally fund agencies at current levels, with a few limited exceptions, including an extra $88 million to increase security for lawmakers, the Supreme Court and members of the executive branch.
 The proposed boost comes as lawmakers face an increasing number of personal threats, with their concerns heightened by last week’s assassination of conservative activist Charlie Kirk.

-The House is expected to vote on the stopgap measure by Friday.
-Democrats said they would unveil an alternate proposal, but had not done so by Wednesday afternoon.
+The Democratic alternative introduced by Schumer on Wednesday would include more than $180 million for congressional security and another $140 million for the Supreme Court and other federal courts.

-Trump, so far, has been dismissive of the Democrats’ threats, saying last week to not “even bother” negotiating with them.
+Trump, so far, has been dismissive of the Democrats’ threats of a shutdown, saying last week to not “even bother” negotiating with them.

 “If you gave them every dream, they would not vote for it,” Trump said.